breandan/kotlingrad/README.md

 println(z) // Prints: 7
 ```

 Currently, it is only possible to represent functions where all inputs and outputs share a single type.
-In future iterations, it is possible to extend support for building functions with multiple input/output types and enforce constraints on both input and an output, using [covariant and contravariant](https://kotlinlang.org/docs/reference/generics.html) type bounds.
+In future iterations, it is possible to extend support for building functions with varying input/output types and enforce constraints on both, using [covariant and contravariant](https://kotlinlang.org/docs/reference/generics.html) type bounds.

 #### Coroutines